nbelmokhtar/Udacity_AZMLND_Project_2_Operationalizing_ML/starter_files/README.md

 ## Key Steps

 ### Step 1 : Authentication
 As mentioned before, the autentication step was done for us.
-In this step, we need to install the Azure Machine Learning Extension which allows us to interact with Azure ML Studio, part of the "az" command and create a Service Principal account.
+In this step, we need to install the Azure Machine Learning Extension which allows us to interact with Azure ML Studio, part of the `az` command and create a `Service Principal account`.

-*TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.

 ## Screen Recording
 *TODO* Provide a link to a screen recording of the project in action.
 Remember that the screencast should demonstrate: